Goldman's golden egg turns leaden; bank plans cuts

 Bright spots in Goldman's results included a 37 percent increase in fixed income, currency and commodity trading revenue.
 And the investment banking backlog rose from the first quarter, suggesting that underwriting and merger advisory revenue may soon climb.

 Another bright spot: The bank performed well compared with some of its rivals.
-Goldman's 12 percent decline in equities trading revenue was not as bad as JPMorgan Chase & Co's (JPM.N) 29 percent drop, and its 37 percent gain in FICC trading compared with declines at JPMorgan and Citigroup Inc (C.N).
-Its decline in investment banking revenue was less steep than at JPMorgan and Citi.
+Goldman's 12 percent decline in equities trading revenue was not as bad as JPMorgan Chase & Co's 29 percent drop, and its 37 percent gain in FICC trading compared with declines at JPMorgan and Citigroup Inc. Its decline in investment banking revenue was less steep than at JPMorgan and Citi.

-Goldman's chief Wall Street rival, Morgan Stanley (MS.N), reports quarterly results on Thursday, while Bank of America Corp (BAC.N) reports on Wednesday.
+Goldman's chief Wall Street rival, Morgan Stanley, reports quarterly results on Thursday, while Bank of America Corp reports on Wednesday.

 Overall, Goldman earned $927 million, or $1.78 per share, in the second quarter, down 12 percent from $1.052 billion, or $1.85 per share, a year earlier.
 Revenue fell to $6.63 billion from $7.28 billion.